@sveltia/cms

 Better i18n support

 Sveltia CMS has been built with a multilingual architecture from the very beginning.
-You can expect first-class internationalization (i18n) support, as it’s required by clients of maintainer @kyoshino, who himself was a long-time Japanese localizer for Mozilla and currently lives in a multicultural city where 150+ languages are spoken.
+You can expect best-in-class internationalization (i18n) support, as it’s required by clients of maintainer @kyoshino, who himself was a long-time Japanese localizer for Mozilla and currently lives in a multicultural city where 150+ languages are spoken.

 - Configuration